Share Your Story!

 We will closely examine the stories and experiences shared by parents and caregivers to identify important patterns and ideas through a process called thematic analysis.
 By identifying these common themes, we can learn what’s important to a lot of families, and what challenges are commonly encountered, and gain insights into different perspectives.
 When we put together what we learn from everyone, we can generate a more comprehensive view of FASD diagnosis and care pathways and better pinpoint areas for improvement.

 We are committed to sharing the findings of our project in a meaningful and transparent manner.
-We want to make sure the insights gained from this study reach a broad range of stakeholders, including healthcare providers, policy makers, FASD support and advocacy groups and the wider community.
+We want to make sure the insights gained from this project reach a broad range of stakeholders, including healthcare providers, policy makers, FASD support and advocacy groups and the wider community.
 This could include sharing information through reports, articles or presentations that highlight important findings.
 We’re committed to ensuring your participation leads to meaningful outcomes.

 If you have gone through the FASD evaluation process we welcome your participation, even if your child did not receive a diagnosis of FASD.
 We want to understand the diverse journeys experienced by parents and caregivers.
 Even if your child was not diagnosed, your story can shed light on the different paths families might experience and help us to identify areas for improvement in the diagnostic process.